Poisoning Attacks on Multi-Agent Reinforcement Learning Systems

 Agent Goal Reward structure

-Crawler Reach the green target, maximize cumulative reward. +100 on touching a lure (the trap); −1 on removing a lure.
+Crawler Reach the green target, maximize cumulative reward. +1 on touching a green cube.

 Why PPO and SAC respond differently

-The paper’s headline result is that PPO is structurally more vulnerable to lure-style poisoning in multi-agent settings, despite SAC showing a marginally larger absolute drop in the multi-agent column.
+The paper’s headline result is that PPO is structurally more vulnerable to reward poisoning in multi-agent settings, despite SAC showing a marginally larger absolute drop in the multi-agent column.
 The reason is mechanical:

 • PPO is on-policy with a clipped surrogate objective.
-Once a lure perturbs the rollout distribution, the next batch over-samples the lure region; the clip then constrains policy updates around the current (lure-biased) policy.
+Once the poison perturbs the rollout distribution, the next batch over-samples the poisoned region; the clip then constrains policy updates around the current (poison-biased) policy.
 The result is self-reinforcing trap capture — the policy can’t take a large enough step to escape the basin.

 Results